sanyaade-machine-learning/wit-tutorial/Readme.md

 Now let's try this with the system.
 In the [console][console] you are always invited to test some sentence to check if the system works properly with your current configuration.
 You have a 'Try out a sentence' box where for our example we will type 'Do you have any nerds joke ?'.
-The system recognize immediatly that the intent of this sentence is 'tell joke' and find out that there was a category added as well.
+The system recognize immediately that the intent of this sentence is 'tell joke' and find out that there was a category added as well.
 It recognize the value of the category to be 'nerdy' which is exactly what we want.